Houston Construction Accident Lawyers

 The "Fatal Four" Construction Accidents

-Through OSHA's annual research, particularly the Census of Fatal Occupational Injuries, the public has access to the most common construction accidents to cause fatalities.
-It is often the same four causes every year, compelling OSHA to often name them together as the "Fatal Four."
+Through OSHA's annual research, particularly the Census of Fatal Occupational Injuries, the public has access to the most common construction accidents that cause fatalities.
+It is often the exact four causes yearly, compelling OSHA to name them the "Fatal Four."
 The overwhelming majority of deaths by falling occurred due to the failure of structure or equipment, commonly faulty scaffolding.

 The fatal four include the following: